Britain braced for another heatwave with highs of 35C and ‘prolonged’ dryness

 Britain is braced for another heatwave that will last longer than July’s record-breaking hot spell, with highs of up to 35C expected next week, forecasters have said.

-Temperatures over the coming days will remain lower than last month’s scorching 43.C but the dry weather will continue over a “prolonged period”, the Met Office has said.
+Temperatures over the coming days will remain lower than last month’s scorching 43.C but the warmth will continue over a “prolonged period”, the Met Office has said.

+People have been urged not to host barbecues in the tinder-dry conditions after 15 homes were evacuated following a garden fire that spread out of control in Essex.

+Essex County Fire and Rescue Service said around 40 people were forced to flee properties due to a blaze that damaged more than a dozen homes on Saturday.

+“The ground across Essex is extremely dry allowing fires to spread easily and quickly.”

+The fire service also warned against setting off fireworks or sky lanterns, which could spark a “large-scale” blaze in parched areas.

-The whole of England and Wales is likely to see sunshine and dry conditions over the coming week as high pressure builds across the UK.
+The whole of England and Wales is likely to see such weather continue over the coming week as high pressure builds across the UK.

 Parts of north-west Scotland may be cloudier and breezier up to Wednesday, but fine weather is expected for all areas of the country later in the week.